 In some jurisdictions the attorney is permitted free access to agency caseworkers.
 In others, contact with the caseworker must be arranged through the agency's attorney.
-Under Administration for Children's Services policy, for example, caseworkers may communicate information such as information on a child's medical or education programs, but not matters such as interpretations of court orders or positions on case outcome.
+For example, in New York City, under Administration for Children's Services policy, caseworkers may communicate information such as information on a child's medical or education programs, but not matters such as interpretations of court orders or positions on case outcome.